MeadowMidnight/pdth-ES/README.md

 Reduced camera shaking effects were taken from Motion Sickness Helper mod, which can be found here: https://modworkshop.net/mod/40746

+Code to enable Solo Overdrill was by DorentuZ which was posted in the comments of this mod: https://modworkshop.net/mod/27472

 # Features:

 From the mod settings, you can select up to 3 crew bonuses that the bots can give to you.
 (They DO NOT stack when the same one is used.)